the audio analyst©

 In November 2015, with the kids grown and out of the big 5-bedroom, 3-floor house, we moved to a smaller home situated on nearly two acres in north-west Goshen, IN.
 My new music room occupies the north end of the west half of my basement, in a room that is 46′ X 13′ x 7′ 4″.
 Further, I have two different sized and asymmetrically placed doorways opening into another equally sized space, one that is 40″ wide by 78″ tall, starting 11′ 10″ from the front wall, another that is 34″ wide by 77″ tall, starting 28 feet from the front wall, both of which act as aperiodic vents.
 This large space also houses my small theater at the south end by the fireplace.

-Some quick calculation reveals the room is about 600 ft2 or some 4300 ft3.
+Some quick calculations reveal the room is about 600 ft2 or some 4300 ft3.
 Based on room length, it can support full development of frequencies down to about 24Hz, with primary axial resonances at about 44Hz and 78Hz.
 But the room is amazing sounding, and exhibits remarkably little loading.
 In fact, during a visit to install and set up my Von Schweikert Audio ULTRA 9 loudspeakers, Leif Swanson, Chief Designer at Von Schweikert Audio said, “You seem to have some pretty cool things taking place with the room.
 Good length for the bass waves, and those doorways.
 I notice very little change to the bass walking around the room.
 You definitely scored with this room.”

 Because I began programing in 1971 while a sophomore in high school, and just recently (November 2021) retired as IT Engineer/Analyst who is certified on both Microsoft and Apple platforms, I’ve chosen to build my own Windows based PC as a file server/Streamer.
 I started with a Lenovo ThinkStation P320 CAD Workstation with an Intel® Xeon® 3.50GHz quad core CPU running 8 Logical Processors, with 32 GB RAM, and I use a Samsung EVO Plus solid-state drive for the OS.

-The computer is further optimized for playing music by using Fidelizer 8.8 (https://www.fidelizer-audio.com/), an installed optimization utility that allows leveraging, managing, and prioritizing a computer’s core functionality, services, and processes.
-My primary streaming and music management software is Roon 1.8, but I also employ J River MediaCenter 28.
-The stream is transferred from my Media Server to my two DACs by means of a STEALTH USB-Select-T (a tunable USB cable!) to my Lampizat0r Baltic 3, or an Audience frontRow USB cable to my iFi Pro iDSD DAC with outboard iPower Elite Linear Power Supply.
+The computer is further optimized for playing music by using Fidelizer 8.10 (https://www.fidelizer-audio.com/), an installed utility that allows leveraging, managing, and prioritizing a computer’s core functionality, services, and processes.
+My primary streaming and music management software is Roon 2.0, but I also employ J River MediaCenter 31.
+The files are transferred from my Media Server to either of my two digital playback systems (either the Ideon Absolute Suite, including the Absolute Stream streamer, the Absolute Time reclocker, and the Absolute Epsilon DAC, or the overachieving LampizatOr Baltic 4 DAC), by means of a STEALTH USB-Select-T (a tunable USB cable!), or an Audience frontRow USB cable.
 Given the way most DACs see DSD files, I have found USB connectivity to be the most effective overall.

 The tweeters of my Von Schweikert Audio ULTRA 9’s are centered 1′ 10″ from the sidewalls, and 7′ from the wall behind them, with a toe in of about 8 degrees.
 The prime listening area is centered roughly 12′ back from the plane of the tweeters.
 This placement puts the back of the markedly deep enclosures, and their unique-to-the-industry, room-integrating rear-firing Ambience Retrieval System, 4’ 10” away from the front wall.